guythomas7/Options-with-lower-reflecting-barrier/README.md

 This code simulates replication paths as in Figure 6 in the paper.

-You can then use the graph-drawing file at (3.) below to produce the graphs for a single asset path.
+You can then use the graph-drawing file at (3.) below to produce the call, put and forward paths for a single underlying asset path.

 3. Draw_replication_portfolios_paths.R